 The premiums for this plan are reported as employee contributions on the Statement of Changes in Plan Assets as they are fully paid by the retirees.
 The full amount of the premiums collected are expended each year and are reported as health premiums paid on the Statement of Changes in Plan Assets.

-Funded Status and Funding Progress The funded status of the plans as of the most recent actuarial valuation date (in millions), see chart.
+Funded Status and Funding Progress

+The funded status of the plans as of the most recent actuarial valuation date is shown in the table below.